Skip to content

 Databases

-The application utilizes PostgreSQL as its primary database.
+The application utilizes PostgreSQL as its relational database management system.

-• Connection Method: The application connects to the database using the pg Node.js client library.
+• Connection Method: The application connects to the database using the pg Node.js client.

-• Storage Location: Database files are stored in the default PostgreSQL data directory managed by the operating system.
+• Storage Location: Database data is stored in the default PostgreSQL data directory, typically located at /var/lib/postgresql/data/.

 • Service Status: The PostgreSQL service is configured to be running and enabled to start automatically upon system boot.